Yanbu: Yanbu Al-Bahr

 Currently, the government is attempting to improve the old, historical area in downtown Yanbu, as many historical buildings are located there.
 Many are still in a serious state of disrepair.
 While most of Yanbu Al-Balad has a rather old, worn-out feel to it, parts of the city, particularly at the edges of the city, are starting to modernize, as new shopping centers, as well as a new shopping mall, have been built.
 Jarir Bookstore had also opened a branch in Yanbu Al-Balad.

 Yanbu Al-Nakhal

-(The Palms) is a separate area, some 47 kilometers from the city (according to Google Maps).
+(The Palms) is a separate area, 47 kilometers from the city.
 The most notable village in Yanbu Al Nakhal is Jabriyya, where the local government office for the town is located.
 The village has a general hospital, a bank, three ATM machines, four well-serviced filling stations, a fire station, two notable malls, several recreational facilities among other things.
-The locals are very friendly and cordial in greetings and offering help.
+The locals are friendly and helpful.
 There is almost everything you need for basic livelihood in the neighborhood, however, the options for residents pales in comparison to both the Royal Commission and Yanbu Al Bahr.
 The Radwah Mountain is very visible anywhere in the town.

 However, the town has neither hotels nor international schools, and locals and expatriates seeking foreign education for their children had to send them to international schools in the main city center, Yanbu Al Bahr, or in the Royal Commission.